chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

 {{< note >}}
 - The ip's which are provided needs to be associated with a node in your HA setup.
+- Automate instance count cannot be less than 1.
+- Chef Server instance count cannot be less than 1.
+- Opensearch instance count cannot be less than 3.
+- Postgresql instance count cannot be less than 3.
 {{< /note >}}

 If you encounter any problems executing the above steps please refer the troubleshooting section [here](/automate/ha_onprim_deployment_procedure/#Troubleshooting).